kylejones200/psis_4700_applied_ai/webslides/topic_Fine-Tuning.md

 ## A Simple Example

-Base model: writes general product descriptions.
+Base model: writes general product descriptions
-Fine-tuned model: writes in your brand voice and follows your format.
+Fine-tuned model: writes in your brand voice and follows your format
 You give it examples
 It learns your way